-(7) A person is exempt from the provisions of subsection (1) (e) of this section for the purpose of relaying shellfish to an approved grow-out site for a minimum of six months.
+(8) A person is exempt from the provisions of subsection (2) (f) of this section for the purpose of relaying shellfish to an approved grow-out site for a minimum of 60 days.
+Only microbiological contaminates need to be reduced.

-(8) A person possessing a valid shellfish operation license may act as an agent for another person possessing a valid shellfish relay permit for the purpose of harvesting shellfish from the initial harvest site specified in the permit, provided that the agent conducting the harvest is:
+(9) A person must have a valid shellfish operation license to act as an agent for another person with a valid shellfish relay permit for the purpose of harvesting shellfish from the initial harvest site specified in the relay permit, if the agent conducting the harvest is:

 (a) Documented in the permit;

-(b) In possession of a copy of the permit at the time of harvest; and
+(b) In possession of a copy of the permit when harvesting; and

 (c) Conducting activities described in the written plan of operations approved by the department for the agent's shellfish operation.

 WAC 246-282-034 Wild seed permit.

-(1) The department will issue a wild seed permit to a person to move shellfish from a harvest site in a growing area classified by the department as "conditionally approved" in closed status, "restricted," or "prohibited," if all of the following conditions are met.
+(1) The department may issue a wild seed permit to move shellfish from a harvest site in a growing area classified by the department as Conditionally Approved in closed status, Restricted, or Prohibited.

+(2) For a person to get a wild seed permit from the department, the following requirements must be met.

-(a) The person possesses a valid shellfish operation license.
+(a) The person has a valid shellfish operation license.

-(b) The person possesses a harvest site certificate listing both the initial harvest site for the seed and the grow-out site.
+(b) The person has a harvest site certificate listing both the initial harvest site for the seed and the grow-out site.

 (c) The original harvest site has acceptable levels of poisonous chemicals, is not in an area known to be a hazardous chemical disposal site, and is not in a closure zone of a wastewater treatment plant or marina.

-(d) The grow-out site is in a natural body of water classified by the department as "approved" or "conditionally approved."
+(d) The grow-out site is in a natural body of water classified by the department as Approved or Conditionally Approved.

+(e) The person submits a complete application on a form developed by the department.

-(e) The person submits a completed written application and plan of operations approved by the department completely describing the procedures of the wild seed operation, including the size distribution of the seed.
+(f) The person submits a written plan of operations that describes the procedures of the wild seed operation, including the size distribution of the seed, to the satisfaction of the department.

-(f) The person pays the department a wild seed permit application fee or renewal fee as required by this chapter.
+(g) The person pays the applicable fee required by WAC 246-282-990.

-(2) A person operating under a wild seed permit must:
+(3) A person operating under a wild seed permit must: